4shwotts/Rhabit-Habit-Tracker-/README.md

 - Single-user application designed for personal use
 - Data stored locally in SQLite and is not included in the repository
 - Portfolio project demonstrating React, Node.js/Express, SQLite, and full-stack integration

+## Security & Deployment Notes

+- **CORS**: Currently configured for local development (frontend on port 5173).
+For production deployment with separate frontend/backend domains, implement proper CORS restrictions.
+- **Database**: SQLite is used for local storage.
+For cloud deployment, consider migrating to PostgreSQL or MySQL.
+- **Environment Variables**: No external API keys required.
+The app runs entirely locally.

 ## License